The GLP-1 Access Gap: Mapping Who Can Actually Afford America’s Miracle Weight-Loss Drugs

 Ozempic has become nearly synonymous with modern weight loss.
 GLP-1 medications like Ozempic, Wegovy, Zepbound, and Mounjaro are being hailed as breakthrough treatments, reshaping how Americans think about managing weight and metabolic health.

 Yet a major obstacle remains: cost.
 Despite widespread demand, affordability and insurance coverage lag far behind medical efficacy.
-The Trump administration’s recent Most Favored Nation (MFN) pricing deal, announced in November 2025, represents the first major effort to close that gap, cutting average monthly prices for drugs like Ozempic, Wegovy, Mounjaro, and Zepbound to roughly $350.
-While the policy marks meaningful progress from past list prices exceeding $1,000 per month, even the new rates remain out of reach for many middle and lower-income households, particularly in states with the highest obesity rates.
+The Trump administration’s recent Most Favored Nation (MFN) pricing deal, announced in November 2025, represented the first major effort to close that gap, anchoring widely discussed consumer prices around $350 per month for many injectable GLP-1 through manufacturer self-pay programs.

 The Geography of the GLP-1 Divide